AaronV-T/AutoBiographer/README.md

 Events which I hope to include in the future:
  - Entering a battleground and the result of that battleground.
  - Entering a dungeon/raid.
- - First time obtaining an item.
  - Changing PVP rank.
  - Resetting talent points.

 Statistics I would like to keep track of in the future:
  - Herbs gathered and ores mined.
- - Items bought, looted, sold, traded, etc.
+ - Items traded, vendored, or sold at AH.
  - Money gained/lost to auction house, vendors, trading to players, etc.
  - PVP stats (honorable kills, dishonorable kills, duels initiated and their results).
  - Spells cast.